anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

  - Cost: 300 food, 400 gold
  - Research Time: 40 seconds
- - Cavalry deal +3 damage against Villagers, Trade Units, [Monks](https://ageofempires.fandom.com/wiki/Armor_class:_Monk), Knights and [buildings](https://ageofempires.fandom.com/wiki/Armor_class:_Building).
+ - Cavalry deal +3 damage against Villagers, Trade Units, [Monks](https://ageofempires.fandom.com/wiki/Armor_class:_Monk), [Heavy Cavalry](../ArmorClasses/HeavyCavalry.md) and [buildings](https://ageofempires.fandom.com/wiki/Armor_class:_Building).
  - The Oprichnina was a political police organization and personal guard of Tsar Ivan IV, intended to target any disloyal nobles within newly conquered territories.
 This included seizing land, resettling populations and confiscating wealth.
- - This is intended to provide the Muscovites with powerful raiding options in the mid game, as well as offset weaknesses against enemy Knights, given that Muscovites lack both Camels and Halberdiers.
+ - This is intended to provide the Muscovites with powerful raiding options in the mid game, as well as offset weaknesses against enemy Heavy Cavalry, given that Muscovites lack both Camels and Halberdiers.
- - This does not affect Cavalry Archers, only the Scout, Knight and Lancer lines at the Stable.
+ - This does not affect Cavalry Archers, only the Scout, [Boyar](../Units/Boyar.md) and Lancer lines at the Stable.
- - Would require introducing new armor classes to the game to accommodate for the specific targets of this new bonus damage.

 ### Imperial Age: Tatar Mercenaries